Kellenkjames/Kellenkjames/README.md

 ## ⚫ About Me

 - Web Development Supervisor @ UPS
-- Currently focused on mastering **Modern JavaScript + Angular** for frontend architecture and MVP development
+- Currently focused on **Modern JavaScript + Angular** for frontend architecture and MVP development
 - Founder of **DeFi Buckhead** — a research-driven platform helping founders, investors, and fintech professionals succeed in the digital asset economy
 - Graduate student in **Digital Financial Technologies** (MS-Fintech, Kennesaw State University)
 - Building at the intersection of strategy, product, and decentralized systems